Pranav1007/DigiBus/README.md

 ## How to Use the Website:
 - Clone the GitHub repository
-To clone run:
 ```python
 $ git clone git@github.com:Pranav1007/DigiBus.git
 ```

 - Move to the Project Directory
-To enter run
 ```python
 $ cd DigiBus
 ```

 - All the [requirements](requirements.txt) and dependencies need to be installed.
-To install run:
 ```python
 $ pip install -r requirements.txt
 ```

 - Run the app.py file now
-To run the file
 ```python
 $ python app.py
 ```